 Employment practices liability protects against issues that may arise in employee management, including hiring and termination, and daily management, and encompasses issues like wrongful termination, discrimination, and sexual harassment.

 Errors and Omissions

 Errors and Omissions, or E&O, covers you against professional errors or negligence should you be found accountable in the event of your client’s financial loss.
 Learn more

 These are situations or property not covered by a standard policy.
 Even with an All Risk policy, not all perils are insured against.
-For example:

 A peril that is usually covered by property insurance.